Skip to content

 • Building title time into your timeline keeps an off-market deal from stalling at the finish

-Working both sides of the table sharpens pricing
+Working both sides of the table means earlier access

 Legacy Resources sits on both sides of the transaction.
 We help owners divest through a transparent, competitive process, and we source off-market interests for investment groups.

-For your group, that means an offer informed by current, real reasoning about reserves, decline, and operator quality.
+Your group still runs its own underwriting and valuation.
+We do not price the deal for you.
+As you build your own view, the well decline curve is worth weighing carefully.
 Unconventional wells decline steeply, often roughly 60 to 75 percent in the first year in the Permian, around 70 percent in the Eagle Ford, and steeper still in the dry-gas Haynesville, often around 80 percent.
 Most recoverable reserves come out in the first couple of years.
-An entry basis that respects that decline curve is the difference between a durable return and a model that only works on paper.

 Where this leaves a disciplined buyer